LucasBassetti/pentaho-cdf-angular-boilerplate/README.md

 * **zipfile_path** - user zip file path used in import command
 * **zip_path** - zip path used in zip command. **NOTE:** this path should be relative to bi-server path

+### Add new pentaho components

+Open the `index.run.js` and see how to add new pentaho components.

+### Create CDA files

+To create cda files, you must use the folder `assets/cdas`.
+These files will be used in the `components.service.js`, you need change the `_cdasPath` present in the file to your dashboard pentaho path.

 ### Import bower files

 ``` shell